 What we mean is, it appeared that at times Rousey was taking a risk going for her signature arm bar instead of taking the ground strikes opportunities that seemed to be available for her.
 As De Mars went on to write, however, you can't be too critical of someone after they've gotten their arm raised, one way or the other.

 As for all the hoopla surrounding Rousey's decision to turn down an offer to shake hands with Tate, post-fight, De Mars provides some perspective.
-First off, with all the actual bad behavior from professional athletes, not shaking an opponent's hand moments after being locked in battle with them shouldn't even register as offensive, she seems to say.
+First off, with all the actual bad behavior from professional athletes, not shaking an opponent's hand moments after being locked in battle with them shouldn't even register on anyone's offense-meter, she seems to say.

 "Ronda is 26 years old and in a very public arena.
 If you think of all of the things you see from entertainers and professional athletes - DUI, steroid use, wild parties, drug rehab, multiple extramarital affairs and on and on.
 Or just think of the average 26-year-old.
 If you're a parent and the WORST thing anyone can say about your 26-year-old child is that he or she says "Fuck" and didn't shake someone's hand, you ought to go to mass, light candles, get down on your knees and say a prayer of thanks," De Mars wrote.

-Furthermore, De Mars said Rousey was specifically justified in not wanting to shake Tate's hand after all the negative things her opponent had said about her and after Tate's trainer, boyfriend and male bantamweight Bryan Caraway had threatened physically harm to Rousey.
+Furthermore, Ronda was specifically justified in not wanting to shake Tate's hand after all the negative things her opponent had said about her and after Tate's trainer, boyfriend and male bantamweight Bryan Caraway had threatened physical harm to Rousey.

 "If you lie about someone behind their back, disrespect them and their friends, I completely understand if that person doesn't want to shake hands with you.
 Pretending that 'It's all good now' might make the liar feel better but I don't see why you should do it.
 If that's what you think you should do, then I won't tell you how to run your life, but I personally have seen a lot of organizations that are completely ineffective because everyone tries to get along, and people who are dishonest or incompetent stick around because no one wants to get in their face and tell them to get the hell out."